 Emily O'Reilly was elected as the European Ombudsman in July 2013 and took office on 1 October 2013.
 She is an author and former journalist and broadcaster who became Ireland's first female Ombudsman and Information Commissioner in 2003 and in 2007 she was also appointed Commissioner for Environmental Information.
 As former political editor, broadcaster and author, her career attracted significant domestic and international recognition including a Harvard University Fellowship in 1988 and multiple national awards.
 She has written three critically acclaimed books on Irish politics and media and is a current member of the International Advisory Board of Harvard's Nieman Foundation for Journalism.

-Wendy is the founder and Chief Executive of Speak Out/Speak Up, an organisation that provides expert training and consultancy on matters relating to whistleblowing.
+Wendy is the founder and Chief Executive of Speak Out/Speak Up, an organisation that provides expert training and consultancy on matters relating to whilstlebowing.
 Wendy has personal experience of blowing the whistle in the case known as South Africa’s Enron.
 Wendy is a lecturer at the University of Surrey and Warwick Business School, is a contributing member of the UNCAC Coalition, the Corruption Research Group of the Surrey University and sits on the advisory board of the Whistleblowing Research Unit at Middlesex University in the United Kingdom.

 Professor Niamh Brennan